Instructor

 - Engagement: Working effectively with people, organizations and partners

-***NOTE: THIS AGENDA IS DESIGNED TO OUTLINE BASIC COVERAGE OF THE SUBJECT MATTER AND IS ADJUSTED AND CUSTOMIZED FOR THE SPECIFIC NEEDS OF INDIVIDUAL PARTICIPANTS AND SMALL TEAMS.
+***NOTE: THIS AGENDA IS DESIGNED TO OUTLINE BASIC COVERAGE OF THE SUBJECT MATTER AND IS ADJUSTED AND CUSTOMIZED FOR THE SPECIFIC NEEDS OF INDIVIDUAL PARTICIPANTS AND SMALL GROUPS.